Rune580/RiskOfOptions/README.md

 Github: Rune580

 # Changelog
+    2.5.0:
+      Added ColorOption.
+      Added ColorPickerUtil for manually opening a color picker.
+      Added 2 new submit modes for input fields:
+        - OnExitOrSubmit
+        - OnSubmit
+        These can be used with the `submitOn` Field in the InputFieldConfig.
+      Fixed an issue where having multiple input fields causes hitching.
+      Fixed an issue where input fields wouldn't visually revert.

     2.4.2:
       Sliders can now have their values be manually set in the text box.
 No more finagling the slider to get the value you want.
         The future is now!